Jeff Fuller (racing driver): Sprint Cup Series

-Fuller was going to drive the #97 FrontRowJoe.com Toyota as a second car for NEMCO Motorsports in the 2010 Daytona 500 as a safety-net car for team owner Joe Nemechek should his #87 not make the race.
+Fuller was going to drive the No. 97 FrontRowJoe.com Toyota as a second car for NEMCO Motorsports in the 2010 Daytona 500 as a safety-net car for team owner Joe Nemechek should his No. 87 not make the race.
 When Nemechek's car made the race, Fuller started the duel and quickly pulled it behind the wall.
 Fuller was also entered in the No. 97 for the 2010 Drive 4 COPD 300, and was in the field after qualifying was washed out, but was paid to withdraw when several cars running the full schedule were locked out of the race.

 Fuller was entered for the Aarons 499, but withdrew before qualifying with rain threatening qualifying.
 Fuller and the 97 were not entered for the Coke Zero 400.

-Fuller qualified the #97 HeatRedefined.com NEMCO Motorsports Toyota in 13th for the 2010 AMP Energy Juice 500 at Talladega.
-He finished 43rd after only completing 2 laps.
+Fuller qualified the #97 HeatRedefined.com NEMCO Motorsports Toyota in thirteenth for the 2010 AMP Energy Juice 500 at Talladega.
+He finished 43rd after only completing two laps.
 Again, this car was entered as both a safety net car, as well as a financial gain for the 87 as with both cars making the race, and a fully sponsored 87, allowed Nemechek to run the race to completion.

 Kentucky Crash

-Jeff was involved in an incredible accident at the Kentucky Speedway on June 17, 2006, when he swerved to avoid Jason Leffler's spinning car and ended up hitting the inside wall at almost full speed.
+Fuller was involved in an incredible accident at the Kentucky Speedway on June 17, 2006, when he swerved to avoid Jason Leffler's spinning car and ended up hitting the inside wall at almost full speed.
 The car practically imploded upon impact and then burst into flames briefly.
 Despite the car hitting the wall on the right side, the left side came apart.
 Amazingly, he never lost consciousness but the car's roof had to be cut off to extract him.
 He was taken to the hospital to be treated for smoke inhalation and amazingly only a broken wrist and finger.
 He was released the next day.
 They determined that the implosion of the car was due to a faulty roll cage which failed during the crash.

 Fuller made a full recovery from the accident, but when Frank Cicci closed up the #34 team for the rest of the year, Fuller was again left without a ride and his status.